Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Network Stream Retriever<a name="netRet" id="netRet"></a>

-This implementation uses OpenCV to capture live frames from a camera connected to a network address.
+This implementation uses JavaCV/OpenCV to capture live frames from a camera connected to a network address.
 Errors are thrown whenever an image cannot be read successfully, whenever the provided URL uses an unsupported protocol, whenever the URL was unable to be opened, or whenever the URL does not represent a video stream.
 Fatal errors are thrown only when the camera is inaccessible in non-Query mode, (i.e. if the video stream has ended).